SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/difference1.png" width=500 height=241 />
   </kbd>
 </p>
-However, we see here what the issue with the anomalous-5 actually is.
-Vae4 is saying that the top horizontal line of the 5, has an abnormally long length (dimension 34).
-Vae4 is also saying that the lower tail has a very extreme size-ratio of top to bottom.(dimension 44).
+However, we see here what the particularities of the anomalous-5 actually are.
+Vae4 is saying that the "top horizontal line length" of the 5, has an abnormally large value (dimension 34).
+Vae4 is also saying that the "lower-loop to upper-loop size ratio" is abnormally in favor of the "upper-loop".(dimension 44).

 <br>
 <br>